 If you like a bottle of plonk with your dinner, BYOB (bring your own bottle) places are a great way to save.
-Restaurants rake in profits by charging inflated prices for booze, eg, bottle of Louis Jadot Bourgogne Chardonnay is typically £16 on a wine list.
-Yet pick up the same bottle at Tesco before you hit the restaurant and it costs just £7.
+Restaurants rake in profits by charging inflated prices for booze.

 If there's a fancy Michelin joint you've always wanted to try, your foie gras and lobster ravioli will be vastly cheaper at lunch than at dinner.
-As an example, a three-course set dinner at Gordon Ramsey at Claridges costs £70, but the same thing costs £30 at lunch – a massive £40 saving.
+As an example, a three-course set dinner at Alain Ducasse at the Dorchester costs £90, but the same thing costs £60 at lunch – a massive £30 saving.